Driver Safety Administrative Hearings Process (FFDL 26)

 What if I Need an Interpreter?

-If you or a witness needs a sign or language interpreter, immediately contact DMV to make arrangements for an interpreter.
+If you or a witness needs a sign or language interpreter, contact DMV immediately to make arrangements.

 What if I Cannot Attend My Hearing or I Fail to Appear?

-If you cannot attend your administrative hearing on the scheduled date and time, you must contact DMV prior to the hearing and within 10 working days of the time you know, or should have known, you need a continuance.
+If you cannot attend your administrative hearing on the scheduled date and time, you must contact DMV prior to the hearing and within 10 working days of the time you know, or should have known, you need a continuance or postponement of your hearing.
 You may have to file a written statement indicating the reasons you cannot appear.
 DMV may grant the continuance if you are not responsible for causing the delay and made a good faith attempt to prevent the delay.
 If a continuance is not granted and you do not attend your hearing, DMV will proceed with the hearing in your absence.

 How and When Will I Be Notified of the Decision?

 You will be notified in writing of the hearing officer's decision, even if you do not attend your hearing.
 The time it takes to make a decision depends on the issues being addressed, the amount of evidence and witness testimony presented.

 You may have the right to request a department review of the decision, as well as the right to appeal the decision to Superior Court.
 Requests for a department review, or an appeal of the decision in Superior Court, must be made within a certain time period depending on the laws affecting your case and a fee will be required.
 The time periods for appeal and other information concerning your specific appeal rights are provided on the notice advising you of the administrative hearing decision.